nops-io/terraform-aws-nops-integration/README.md

 ## Minimum nOps required IAM policies ##

-A variable named `min_required_permissions` has been declared in the **nOps** terraform module that enabled customers choosing a more restricted setup to be able to use the platform.
+A variable named `min_required_permissions` has been declared in the **nOps** terraform module that enables customers choosing a more restricted setup to be able to use the platform.
 In order to enter this restricted mode, set the variable to `true`.
 Take into consideration that **nOps** will not be able to get the full metadata for AWS resources with this setup.
 To review these permissions, refer to the [policies](../IAM/iam-minimum-platform-permissions.mdx) page or the [Terraform module](https://registry.terraform.io/modules/nops-io/nops-integration/aws/latest) for the most recent updates.